-- SEC.
-2. Territory of the City of Butuan.-The City of Butuan which is hereby created, shall comprise the present territorial jurisdiction of the municipality of Butuan in the Province of Agusan. - SEC.
-3. Corporate character of the city.-The City of Butuan constitutes a political body corporate and is endowed with the attribute of perpetual succession and possessed of the powers which pertain to a municipal corporation, to be exercised in conformity with the provisions of this Charter. - SEC.
-4. Seal and general powers of the city.-The city shall have a common seal, and may alter the same at It may take, purchase, receive, hold, lease, convey dispose of real and personal property for the general interests of the city, condemn private property for public use, contract and be contracted with, sue and be sued, prosecute and defend to final judgment and execution wherein said city is a party, and exercise all the powers hereinafter conferred. - SEC.
-5. The city is not liable for damages.-The city shall not be liable or held for damages or injuries to persons or property arising from the failure of the Municipal Board, the Mayor, or any other city officer or employee, to enforce the provisions of this Charter, or any other law or ordinance, or from negligence of said Municipal Board, Mayor or other city officers or employees while enforcing or attempting to enforce the provisions thereof. - SEC.
-6. Jurisdiction of the city.-The jurisdiction of the City of Butuan for police purposes shall be coextensive with its territorial jurisdiction and shall extend to three miles from the shore into Butuan Bay; and for the purpose of protecting and insuring the purity of the water supply of the city, such police jurisdiction shall also extend over all territory within the drainage area of such water supply, or within one hundred meters of any reservoir, conduit, canal, aqueduct or pumping station used in connection with the city water service.
+SEC.
+2. Territory of the City of Ozamiz.-The City of Ozamiz which is hereby created, shall comprise the present territorial jurisdiction of the municipality of Misamis, in the Province of Misamis Occidental.
+The President of the Philippines may, by executive order, increase the territory of the City of Ozamiz by adding thereto such contiguous barrios or municipalities as may be necessary and desirable in the public interest.

+SEC.
+3. Corporate character of the City.-The City of Ozamis constitutes a political body corporate and as such is endowed with the attribute of perpetual succession and possessed of the powers which pertain to a municipal corporation, to be exercised in conformity with the provisions of this Charter.

+SEC.
+4. Seal and general powers of the City.-The City have a common seal, and may alter the same at Pleasure.
+It may take, purchase, receive, hold, lease, convey, and dispose of real and personal property for the general interests of the city, condemn private property for public use, contract and be contracted with, sue and be sued, prosecute and defend to final judgment and execution and exercise all the powers hereinafter conferred.

+SEC.
+5. The City not liable for damages.-The city shall liable or held for damages or injuries to person or property arising from the failure of the Municipal Board, the Mayor or any other city officer or employee, to enforce the provisions of this Charter, or any other law or ordinance, or from negligence of said Municipal Board, Mayor or other city officers or employees while enforcing or attempting to enforce the provisions thereof.

+SEC.
+6. Jurisdiction of the City.-The jurisdiction of the City of Ozamiz for police purposes shall be coextensive with its territorial jurisdiction, and shall extend to three miles from the shore into the Panguil Bay; and for the purpose of protecting and insuring the purity of the water supply of the city, such police jurisdiction shall also extend over all territory within the drainage area of such water supply, or within one hundred meters of any reservoir, conduit, canal, aqueduct or pumping station used in connection with the city water service.